 Footprint, Portability, Durability, Construction

-The Sole TT8 has a big footprint at 58 inches tall by 82 inches long by 36 inches wide.
+The Sole TT8 has a big footprint at 66 inches tall by 82.5 inches long by 38 inches wide.
 However, that’s no bigger than many of Sole’s other treadmills.
 It’s one inch wider and eight inches shorter than the much less expensive T63.
 However, the TT8 can feel like it takes up more space because it’s not foldable.
 It has transport wheels, so you can move it around within a given space if needed.

 As far as durability, you’d be hard-pressed to find a treadmill that’s more durable at this price point, from the 4.0 HP DC type motor to the running surface and deck.
 Durability is what Sole’s treadmills are all about.
 Sole skips some of the more techy smart features that connect the treadmill to an interactive fitness app for motors and belts that run and run and run.
+Our testers didn’t notice any wobbling or feel unsafe on the treadmill at any point.

 That, in part, comes down to the quality of the construction.
-The TT8 does have a moderately sized 10.1-inch touchscreen on which you adjust the display.
+The TT8 does have a moderately sized 15.6-inch touchscreen on which you adjust the display.
 But the majority of the controls are manual buttons on the console, giving it more reliable construction than models that rely solely on a touchscreen.

 The Ergonomics